 Crispy Indonesian corn fritters, known as Perkedel Jagung or Bakwan Jagung.
 It's the perfect summer snack that tastes delicious and can be made with fresh, frozen or canned corn kernels.

 Corn is a must-have fresh produce in the summer months.
 It's sweet, and juicy and is a staple ingredient for many recipes ranging from soup to salad to bread.
 If you are looking for recipes using corn, don't wait to try this Indonesian Corn Fritters - Perkedel Jagung.

 Corn Fritters - Perkedel Jagung:

 Corn fritters are not only popular in the United States but also in Indonesia.
 This sweet and savory snack is known as Bakwan Jagung or Perkedel Jagung.
-Bakwan Jagung or Perkedel Jagung is one of the most famous street foods throughout Indonesia and is popular in the mornings, daytime and also makes for a great late-night snack.
+Bakwan Jagung or Perkedel Jagung is one of the most famous street foods throughout Indonesia and is popular in the mornings, and daytime and also makes for a great late-night snack.

 Corn Fritters (Bakwan Jagung) - A popular Street Food in Indonesia:

 Corn fritters can be served in a variety of ways in Indonesian cuisine.
 As mentioned, you can find corn fritters at most street food vendors.
 It's usually sold as a snack along with other fried foods, such as tempeh, tofu, banana, and root vegetables.